silogen/docs/new-silogen-docs/docs/ai-development/fine-tuning.md

+---
+tags:
+  - developer center
+  - fine-tuning
+---

 # Fine-tuning

-Fine-tuning a model allows you to customize it to your specific use-case with your data.
-We provide a certified list of base-models which you can finetune and we allow you to customize certain hyperparameters to get the best results.
+Fine-tuning a model allows you to customize it to your specific use case with your data.
+We provide a certified list of base models which you can fine-tune and we allow you to customize certain hyperparameters to get the best results.

 Fine-tuned models can be deployed and subsequently be used for evaluation and inferencing once weights for the model have been computed.